-This pound cake recipe is famous because it originates from the Augusta National Golf Club, home of the Masters Tournament.
+This classic recipe for sour cream pound cake is famous because it originates from the Augusta National Golf Club, home of the Masters Tournament.
 This classic pound cake is known for its rich, buttery texture and is served at the National’s clubhouse.
+They shared the recipe many years ago in the Tea Time At The Masters cookbook.

 The ingredients might seem simple, but each one plays a key role in creating the perfect pound cake.
 I have tried a few other pound cake recipes before, but until I used the combination of these ingredients in this recipe, my pound cakes were dry and not very tasty.